davidindub/coffeecrew/README.md

 - [favicon.io](https://favicon.io/favicon-generator/) to make a favicon for site.
 - [Device Frames](https://deviceframes.com/) for the device mockups in this README.
 - [Meta Tags](https://metatags.io/) to prepare the Meta tags for social media share previews.
+- [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder) used to help generate documentation.

 ## External Python Packages Used